Bitcoin ATM

-Bitcoin ATMs (Automated Teller Machine) are kiosks that allows a person to purchase Bitcoin and other cryptocurrencies by using cash or debit card.
-Some Bitcoin ATMs offer bi-directional functionality enabling both the purchase of Bitcoin as well as the sale of Bitcoin for cash.
+A Bitcoin ATM (automated teller machine) is a kiosk that allows a person to purchase Bitcoin and other cryptocurrencies by using cash or debit card.
+Some Bitcoin ATMs offer bidirectional functionality, enabling both the purchase of Bitcoin and the sale of Bitcoin for cash.
 In some cases, Bitcoin ATM providers require users to have an existing account to transact on the machine.

 History

 On October 29, 2013, a Robocoin machine opened in the Waves coffee shop in downtown Vancouver, Canada.
 On December 8, 2013, Europe's first Bitcoin ATM was installed in Bratislava, Slovakia.
 The first machine in the United States went online on February 18, 2014, in a cigar bar in Albuquerque, New Mexico, though it was removed 30 days later.
-Months later, in May 2014, the first licensed bitcoin ATM in the U.S. was developed by Coinme and installed at the Spitfire Grill in Seattle WA.
+Months later, in May 2014, the first licensed bitcoin ATM in the U.S. was developed by Coinme and installed at the Spitfire Grill in Seattle, WA.

 Canada

 In 2014, Canada was the first country to approve regulation of cryptocurrencies, although it took some time to enforce.
 In February 2014, the Finance Minister mentioned plans to introduce anti-money laundering and anti-terrorist financing regulations for virtual currencies such as Bitcoin.
 In June of that year, the Governor General approved an amendment to Bill C-31 that would treat cryptocurrency businesses as Money Services Businesses (MSBs), and the Department of Finance circulated a draft of the proposed regulations in June 2018.
 As of July 2020, businesses dealing in virtual currencies are considered MSBs by the Financial Transactions and Reports Analysis Centre of Canada.

 In 2018, the Canada Revenue Agency (CRA) commissioned an investigation on Bitcoin ATMs to find out if tax laws were being followed by users.
 From December 2017 to February 2018, the number of Bitcoin ATMs in Canada increased by 20%.
 In June 2019, Vancouver was considering a ban on the machines due to money-laundering concerns.

-Bitcoin Well based in Edmonton became the first publicly traded Bitcoin ATM company on July 30, 2021.